 I wish I could tell you I discovered this, but my mother is the one who told me the easiest way to line curtains.

 Back when I rented my first apartment and wanted curtains for my house and I was trying to figure out how to line curtains, I actually used sheets for the actual curtains.
 I would take white sheets (or printed sheets) and cut a hole in the border at the top and thread the curtain rod through it.
 Then one day I found the most amazing decorator fabric at a yard sale that worked perfectly for the window in my living room, but it needed a liner.
 We were living on love and couldn’t afford to worry about lining curtains, so my mother suggested using the sheets at the window as curtain lining.

 And I’ve never looked back.

-How to cut the fabric for the curtains
+How to cut the fabric for the curtain backing

 - Start with the sheet.
 Most twin flat sheets are 66″ x 96.”
 If you get an XL flat twin sheet it’s a little more expensive, but works perfectly for longer windows.
 An XL flat twin sheet measures 66″ x 102″.